BRAIN INJURY ASSOCIATION OF NEW YORK STATE

 8.4 Board of Directors’ Vacancies

-8.4.1 Vacancies of District Representatives to the Board.
+8.4.1 Vacancies of District Board Members.
 Any vacancy which develops for any reason among the District Board Members shall be filled for the remainder of the terms.

 8.4.2 Vacancies of At-large Board Members.
 Any vacancy which develops among at-large Board Members shall be filled by the Board of Directors for the remainder of the term.
 In filling any vacancy, the Board shall endeavor to duplicate the qualities which were represented by the former Board Member(s) but need not do so if this shall be impractical.